AvinashSinhaNITRr/SQL_POWER_BI_DATA_ANALYSIS/README.md

-SQL_POWER_BI_DATA_ANALYSIS
+#SQL_POWER_BI_DATA_ANALYSIS

-In this project I've Analyse the Dataset based on the IBM Attrition Using SQL and Visualize using PowerBI
+-In this project I've Analyse the Dataset based on the IBM Attrition Using SQL and Visualize using PowerBI